4 important REASONS TO wave goodbye to WHEY and go PLANT BASED

 Obviously, the phrase “Caged, abused, GMO-fed”, although true, just doesn’t have quite the same ring to it.

 The same thing exists with almost every packaged food product, especially milk and dairy.
-We’d be ignorant to think that the same doesn’t apply to the supplements we use.
-Whey, a byproduct of milk, is a highly-processed commodity.
+We’d be ignorant to think that the same doesn’t apply to the supplements we consume.
+Whey, a byproduct of milk production, is a highly-processed commodity.
 Whey is what is left over after separating curd from milk.
 The curd gets processed and turned into cheese and what is left over is sweet whey and acid whey.
 The sweet whey gets ultra-filtered to become whey protein concentrate.
 It then passes through additional subsequent stages of micro-filtration to make whey protein isolates, and hydro-isolates before undergoing a spray drying process to turn it from a liquid to a powder.
-Confused yet?
-That’s the goal of large-scale food and supplement companies...make things so confusing that the consumer gives up and just believes the hype.
+Not such a natural process and actually quite confusing.
+But, that’s the goal of large-scale food and supplement companies...make things so confusing that the consumer gives up and just believes the hype.
+Let's not forget the days of big tobacco...large-scale industrialized meat and dairy producers are taking a page straight out of their playbook by creating confusion.
+They don't care about winning the debate about whether milk, dairy, and processed meat is bad for you...despite what scientific research like The China Study shows, as long as the consumer is confused by mixed marketing messages they've won.

-This article by Anthony Roberts helps to clarify some of this confusing terminology and expose some of the truths about whey protein products.
-In summary, all of that processing was required just to arrive at usable raw whey protein, but wait, there’s more.
+An article in Breaking Muscle by Anthony Roberts helps to clarify some of the confusing terminology commonly used by whey supplement companies and exposes some of the truths about what's really in your whey protein products.
+In summary, there is a TON of processing required to arrive at usable raw whey protein before it is safe for human consumption, but wait, there’s more.
 Whey protein on its own has a very sour or acidic taste to it.
 In order to mask that taste, manufacturers add artificial sweeteners and unpronounceable chemical agents to create irresistible options like Chocolate Eclair, Confetti Cake Batter, Orange Dreamsicle and more!
 Sounds a lot like putting lipstick on a pig.
-The reality is we're consuming milkshakes and candy bars masquerading as health products.
+The reality is we're consuming milkshakes and candy bars masquerading as health products, which can be doing more harm than good by destroying our gut microbiome, causing inflammation, contributing to poor skin quality.
+It's been well documented that sugar actually triggers the dopamine pleasure sensors in the brain and is more addictive than cocaine!
+Of course we all crave a delicious and nutritious shake after a workout once we've busted our butt at the gym and worked up a sweat, but it doesn't mean we need a sugar bomb that wipes out all of our hard work!

-“So far, acid whey has been fed to cows, and an attempt at turning it into proteins that can be used in baby formula or body building supplements, has also been made.
-But the cows have developed stomach problems; and while cheese companies figured out how to turn its by-product, sweet whey, into infant formula, a similar process has yet to be invented for acid whey.”
+"So far, acid whey has been fed to cows, and an attempt at turning it into proteins that can be used in baby formula or body building supplements, has also been made.
+But the cows have developed stomach problems; and while cheese companies figured out how to turn its by-product, sweet whey, into infant formula, a similar process has not yet been invented for acid whey."

 Be on the lookout for “Super Duper Ultra-Advanced Strawberry Cheesecake Acid Whey Protein”...coming soon!

-Despite the extreme processing that whey goes through, it still fails to eliminate all traces of antibiotics and steroids that are commonly pumped into cows to get them to produce as much milk as possible before being sold off for meat.
+Despite the extreme processing that whey goes through, it still fails to eliminate all traces of antibiotics and steroids that are commonly pumped into cows to get them to produce as much milk as possible before being sent to the slaughterhouse to be sold off for meat.
 The entire process is extremely inhumane and unnatural and a leading contributor to the current state of poor health that we face as a nation.

 Upon examining this topic, I was at first inclined to be in favor of whey.
 Whey protein is a byproduct of milk and dairy production.
 The supplements industry isn’t what is driving the overall demand for dairy products, and to their credit, they are making use of some of the excess that otherwise would go to waste like acid whey does now.
 In a sense, this is beneficial because there are huge environmental issues tied to the disposal of whey, as demonstrated by the rising demand for greek yogurt.